 There is access for guests with a disability.

+Self drive for a on-site guided tour at 10.00am, 12noon and 2.00pm.
 Tours are available from Winton on a regular basis during April through to September.
-Carisbrooke Tours run full day tours and Matilda Country Tours run half day tours.
+Carisbrooke Tours run full day tours three days per week and Matilda Country Tours run half day tours.
 Tours in other months are run on a request basis and based on minimum group numbers.

-There is no shop on site, but there are toilets, limited water and picnic facilities.
+This is a cash only facility.
+There is no canteen available on site, but there are toilets, limited water and picnic facilities.
 This is the Outback, so please take food, water, hats and sunscreen with you.

 Lark Quarry Conservation Park was established to protect this unusual element of natural history and its wonderful setting of red earth, majestic gullies, flat topped mesas and spinifex.
-A sheltered roof was then erected to protect the Trackways but it was still insufficient to retard their deterioration caused by temperature and humidity fluctuations, water run-off, dust, wildlife and people.
-Regarded as an important and irreplaceable part of our cultural heritage, an award winning ecologically sustainable designed building was erected in 2002 to protect the Trackways for future generations.
+A sheltered roof was then erected to protect the Stampede but it was still insufficient to protect the deterioration caused by temperature and humidity fluctuations, water run-off, dust, wildlife and people.
+Regarded as an important and irreplaceable part of our cultural heritage, an award winning ecologically sustainable designed building was erected in 2002 to protect the Stampede for future generations.

-The Lark Quarry Dinosaur Trackways is one of the first three places to be listed on Australia's National Heritage List in July 2004 and is referred to as the Dinosaur Stampede National Monument on their website.
+The Dinosaur Stampede at Lark Quarry Conservation Park is one of the first three places to be listed on Australia's National Heritage List in July 2004 and is referred to as the Dinosaur Stampede National Monument on their website.

 The three main dinosaur tracks present belong to small tracks from the carnivorous Coelurosaurs, which were about 13 to 22 centimetres at the hip or the size of chickens; medium sized groups of tracks from the herbivorous Ornithopods, which were between 12 to 70 centimetres at the hip or the size of emus; and the large track of one flesh eating Carnosaur, each footprint nearly 60 centimetres long.
 It would have been 2.6 metres at the hip, a very large dinosaur indeed!